Double-shooting in Hammond leaves one person dead, a second injured

 HAMMOND - Authorities in Hammond are investigating a deadly Monday (Feb.
 8) afternoon shooting that took the life of one individual and left a second injured.

-According to Action News 17, it was around 2:42 p.m. when authorities with the Hammond Police Department rushed to the 100 block of East Stanley in response to a report gunshots being fired in the area.
+According to Action News 17, it was around 2:42 p.m. when authorities with the Hammond Police Department rushed to the 100 block of East Stanley in response to a report of gunfire.

-As police converged on the crime scene they found two people suffering from gunshot wounds and both were rushed to North Oaks Medical Center by ambulance.
+As police converged on the crime scene, they found two people suffering from gunshot wounds and both were brought to North Oaks Medical Center by ambulance.

 One succumbed to their injuries, passing away at the hospital.